Emergency Preparedness Guide

-An evacuation may be necessary in some emergencies or disasters.
+An evacuation may be necessary for some emergencies or disasters.
 Officials will inform you when to evacuate through the media and direct warnings.

 Evacuate immediately when you are directed to do so by an official or are in immediate danger (such as a fire).

 - Make a floor plan of the house and determine how to evacuate from each room.
 Mark two escape routes from each room.

 - Determine the place where your household will meet after a disaster.
 Identify two places, one right outside your home and another outside your neighborhood.

 - Make sure everyone knows the address and phone of both meeting places.

 - Designate an out of town friend or relative as a contact person that everyone can call if separated.
 During disasters, local phone circuits may be busy but long-distance calls may be easier.
 Use this contact to communicate with each other.